-The Husqvarna 7021P (Est. $290) is the best gas push mower, owners and experts say, lightweight and easy to steer.
+Lightweight and easy to steer, the Husqvarna 7021P (Est. $290) is the best gas push mower, owners and experts say.
 Users appreciate its easy handling, citing the ball bearings and extra-large wheels as the main factors.

 On 10Rate.com, a website of professionals who review electronics and home products, the 7021P gets the Editor's Choice award for its great value.
 The durable Honda engine is the same model that powers the self-propelled Husqvarna HRX217VKA (Est. $600) , also a top pick.
 The 7021P is capable of handling all three cutting modes -- mulching, bagging and side discharging -- but reviews especially praise its first-class mulching.
 Some owners rave that they can't even see the mulched clippings.